vinkrish/vinkrish.github.io/content/blog/hi-folks/index.md

 date: '2019-01-24'
 ---

-It's been 5 yrs since I started my career in software industry.
-I switched jobs, started my own startup and failed in it, although I evaluate myself from time to time it's time to put that in writing - this also helps me plan.
+# 5 Years in Software: A Personal Retrospective

+It's been five years since I began my journey in the software industry.
+Along the way, I’ve changed jobs, founded a startup (and experienced the sting of its failure), and constantly evaluated my path.
+This post is an attempt to reflect on those years—putting my thoughts into words not only helps me process the past but also shapes how I plan for the future.

+## The Beginning

+Back when I was graduating with a degree in Electronics and Communication Engineering, the fear of joblessness was very real.
+The recession was still fresh in our minds, and the sheer number of students entering the job market each year made everything feel uncertain.

-I used to fear shear number of students passing out each year and then finding job while recession was still fresh in my mind.
-When I passed out as Elecronics and Communication Engineer I wasn't cut out for any job in that field but programming caught my attention and decided to do Masters in Computer Science, now I feel I could have skipped college if I wanted to be where I'm today - but I wasn't the same person back then so I don't regret my decision.
-One thing I do regret is not making use of my first computer which I got at the age of 20.
+I wasn’t cut out for a job in my field, but programming caught my attention.
+That led me to pursue a Master’s in Computer Science.
+Looking back now, I sometimes wonder if I even needed a degree to reach where I am today—but the truth is, I wasn’t the same person back then.
+I don’t regret that decision.
+If there’s one thing I do regret, it’s not making the most out of my first computer, which I got at the age of 20.

-## Success
+## Success (Redefined)

-I have come across people talking about their success stories - most of them had access to computer and resources at very young age, thinking in that direction I am happy to be where I'm today despite being late to the party.
+I often hear success stories from people who had access to computers and learning resources at a young age.
+That wasn’t my case—but despite being late to the party, I’ve managed to carve out my own space in this industry.
+And that, to me, is a success worth celebrating.

-## Introvert
+## The Quiet Struggle of Being an Introvert

-Being an introvert has it's downside in any industry, I've been working on it gradually but it's a slow process.
-It does affect my career when I wasn't voicing my opinion and bringing ideas to table.
+Being an introvert has its downsides, especially in tech where collaboration and communication are key.
+I've been working on speaking up more—sharing ideas, asking questions, and contributing to discussions.
+It's a slow process, but an essential one, especially when I reflect on opportunities I missed simply because I stayed quiet.

-## Forgetfullness or Amnesia
-I am fortunate to be healthy all my life and only complain I had is my forgetfulness.
-The best I could do is remembering my mobile number - when I learn new programming language it was never difficult to adopt and get things done but the challenge is to remember language specific consruct when I jump to learning new things.
-This also doesn't help me while having conversation about Data Structure and Algorithms which I honestly can't remember unless I refer them again.
+## Forgetfulness (My Lifelong Quirk)

+If there’s one constant in my life, it’s been my forgetfulness.
+I’ve been healthy and active, but memory—particularly short-term memory—has always been my weak spot.
+I can pick up new programming languages quickly, but remembering their syntax after moving to something else?
+That’s another story.

+It affects me especially in Data Structures and Algorithms.
+Unless I’ve recently reviewed them, I struggle to recall even the basics during conversations or interviews.
+It’s frustrating, but I’ve learned to work around it with documentation and repetition.

+## The Feeling of Being a Consumer

+There’s an underlying guilt that comes from being a user of open-source software rather than a contributor.
+I often find myself thinking, “People out there are building amazing things, and I’m just using their work.”
+I know I have the skills to contribute, and I’m working toward reaching a point where I feel confident and capable of giving back to the community that has helped me so much.

-## Vulnerabilities
+## A Relentless Curiosity
-People are building cool stuff and I'm using those libraries to meet my requirements, there is always a feeling that I'm not being part of bigger open-source community where I can contribute and I'm sure it will feel nice being in that position.

-## Quest for learning
+One thing I’m proud of is my curiosity and love for learning.
+Over the past few years, I’ve explored:

+- Android app development
+- Angular and React
+- Java and Node.js backend
+- GraphQL, MySQL, MongoDB, ElasticSearch

-So far I've tried Android App Development, Angular, React, Java back-end, NodeJS, MySQL, MongoDB, GraphQL, AWS.
-I've documented most of my work or demo projects on [GitHub](https://github.com/vinkrish), with this blog I'm willing to go step further document my learning, be pro-active and possibly create some content on YouTube.
+Most of my work and demo projects are documented on [GitHub](https://github.com/vinkrish), and now, with this blog, I’m pushing myself to go a step further—by writing more consistently, being more proactive, and even considering creating YouTube content to share what I learn.

-This year again I'm learning something new - Python / Machine Learning and DevOps with Docker and Kubernetes, I've my doubts on how successful I can be in this challenging field but I'm willing to give my best.
+## What’s Next

+This year, I'm diving into:
+- Python
+- Machine Learning
+- DevOps tools like Docker and Kubernetes

+To be honest, I’m uncertain how far I’ll go in these new territories.
+These are complex, competitive fields.
+But that’s never stopped me before.
+I’m here to give it my best—just like I always have.

+Thanks for reading.
+This post is a snapshot of my journey—a mix of success, doubt, growth, and aspiration.
+If you're on a similar path, I hope this resonates with you.
+Let's keep learning.